 Online file sharing services allow users to upload files to an online platform where other users can access, view, or download them.
 Such platforms allow users to set specific permissions, like who can access, download, or edit their files.

 Email services can also be used to transfer files.
 The sender attaches a document or an image to an outgoing email message, and the recipient can download it on their computer.
 The problem with email providers is that they have file size limits, making their services convenient only for sharing small documents.

 Why Choose FileWhopper?

 When selecting a file sharing option, you need to choose one that meets your preferences and needs.
-Some of the most important factors to consider are listed below:
+This is why FileWhopper is the fastest way to send large files: